hmsgit/nrpbackend/hbp_nrp_backend/doc/source/running.rst

             rosrun gazebo_ros gzclient

    f.
 Load an experiment.
-The experiment ID is the path to your experiment relative to $NRP_MODELS_DIRECTORY or your current folder if the first is not set
+The experiment configuration is the path to your experiment relative to
+      $NRP_MODELS_DIRECTORY or your current folder if the first is not set

       .. code-block:: bash

-            curl -X POST 127.0.0.1:5000/simulation -d '{"experimentID":"ExDConf/ExDXMLExample.xml"}'
+            curl -X POST 127.0.0.1:5000/simulation -d '{"experimentConfiguration":"ExDConf/ExDXMLExample.xml"}'

 Building the documentation